The world's GREATEST desserts – how many British favourites made the list?

 Enez Selvi/Shutterstock

-While many countries boast a version of this dessert, the original most likely came from what is now modern-day Turkey.
-Regardless of the exact heritage, baklava remains one of the world’s most iconic desserts.
-Impossibly thin layers of filo pastry and finely chopped pistachio nuts are layered up, with plenty of butter between to further enrich the dessert, before baking.
+While many countries boast a version of this dessert, the original most likely came from what is now modern-day Türkiye.
+Regardless of its exact heritage, baklava remains one of the world’s most iconic desserts.
+Impossibly thin layers of filo pastry and finely chopped pistachio nuts are layered up, with plenty of butter in between to further enrich the dessert, then baked.
 Once cooked, the individual squares are covered in a fragrant syrup, which soaks right in.

 6. Key lime pie, USA